awsdocs/aws-freertos-docs/doc_source/userguide/building-cmake.md

 # Building FreeRTOS with CMake<a name="building-cmake"></a>

 CMake targets your host operating system as the target system by default\.
 To use it for cross compiling, CMake requires a toolchain file, which specifies the compiler that you want to use\.
 In FreeRTOS, we provide default toolchain files in `<freertos>/tools/cmake/toolchains`\.
-The way to provide this file to CMake depends on whether you’re using the CMake commandline interface or GUI\.
+The way to provide this file to CMake depends on whether you’re using the CMake command line interface or GUI\.
 For more details, follow the [Generating Build Files \(CMake Command\-Line Tool\)](#cmake-gen-cli) instructions below\.
 For more information about cross\-compiling in CMake, see [CrossCompiling](https://gitlab.kitware.com/cmake/community/wikis/doc/cmake/CrossCompiling) in the official CMake wiki\.

 **To build a CMake\-based project**